MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 {.square}

 ##### Religion
-While the Dividing Plains are one of the most theologically diverse regions in [Tal'Dorei](taldorei), faith is a private affair and religion is not a topic discussed lightly.
-All of the Prime Deities are equally represented in the region, but an accurate accounting is difficult, if not impossible.
+While the Dividing Plains are the most theologically diverse region in [Tal'Dorei](taldorei), faith is a private affair and religion is not discussed lightly.
+While all of the Prime Deities are equally represented in the region an accurate accounting is difficult.
+In [Kymal](kymal), however, the worship of **Avandra** is both open and widespread with many shrines to the god of luck located outside the city's many casinos.

 ##### Settlements
 The major settlements in the region are: